CPVFD Banner

 Lightning Fact Sheet Call 911 immediately for all lightning fires no matter how small in the beginning.
 These can spread quickly, and must be stopped as soon as possible.

-• Open fires at all times are prohibited within the park.
+• Open fires of any kind are prohibited within Crystal Park.
 This is also true of the surrounding Pikes Peak National Forest.

-• Fireworks are prohibited at all times within the park.
+• Fireworks are prohibited at all times within Crystal Park.
+There are no exceptions for holidays.

-• No burning of any waste at any time within the park.
+• No burning of any waste at any time within Crystal Park.

 Crystal Park has installed signs at the gate and at the lake to alert residents to current fire conditions in the park.
 When fire danger is high, even a spark from faulty equipment can start a wildfire.